Plastic-free tea bags – which brands to buy

 Even when you put all your used tea bags in the food waste or compost heap, it can lead to plastic pollution, as it’s not all broken down.

-Thankfully, there are some many brands out there shunning the use of plastic in tea bags – ideal if you’re not quite ready to convert to loose leaf.
+Thankfully, there are a few brands out there shunning the use of plastic in tea bags – ideal if you’re not quite ready to convert to loose leaf.

 And for those who are loose leaf fans, check out Liz’s homemade tea blends for delicious and healthy inspiration.